Callum Dolan: Return to Non-League

 Following from his release from young offenders, he signed for Northern Premier League Premier Division side Radcliffe in December 2019 and made his first appearance for them in the Boxing Day clash with Atherton Collieries.
 However, he only went on to make eight appearances before the season was curtailed and eventually expunged following the COVID-19 outbreak in March 2020.
 When football restarted again for the 2020-21 season, Dolan transferred to fellow Northern Premier League Premier Division side Matlock Town in June 2020.
+In March 2021, it was announced that Dolan had been released by the club by the manager, Paul Phillips, but the chairman later confirmed that he had not been released as the club regained his registration until the end of the season, however, he was allowed to trial with National League side Stockport County.